-20 interesting coffee facts might be just the odd tidbits needed to impress everyone at the next trivia contest or they could be used as the next trivia contest.
-Either way, some of the facts are plain odd while others are interesting and can create great discussion about history and people's habits.
+20 interesting coffee facts might be just the odd tidbits needed to impress everyone at the next trivia contest, or they could be used as the next trivia contest.
+Either way, some facts are plain odd while others are interesting and can create great discussion about history and people's habits.
 20 interesting coffee facts is a great way to have a trivia contest or just share bits of odd knowledge that most people might not know.
 Trivia is a popular pastime for many people with many bars and restaurants having trivia night with prizes.

-20 interesting coffee facts might be just the odd tidbits needed to impress everyone at the next trivia contest or they could be used as the next trivia contest.
+20 interesting coffee facts might be just the odd tidbits needed to impress everyone at the next trivia contest, or they could be used as the next trivia contest.

 Quick facts about coffee that may come in handy one day... you never know:

 Italian “expresso” The word espresso comes from Italian and means “expressed” or “forced out”.
 Espresso is made by forcing very hot water under high pressure through finely ground, compacted coffee

 In Turkey, the bridegroom was once required to make a vow during the wedding to always make sure to provide their wives with coffee.
 If they did not do so it was considered grounds for divorce.